 Roll of Honour

-A list of team members who worked extensively on the service.
+There follows a list of team members who worked extensively on the service.
 It is not exhaustive and there may be omissions who can be added by contacting the website.
 Personnel marked with an * were employed by BAH but transferred to BCalH when the contract changed hands.
 The list of everyone who served is long, partly due to the enthusiasm of so many to have their names included and this is just as it should be!

 British Airways Helicopters – Airlink Staff during period 1978-1984